PixelStudios138/9DataScienceRepo/README.md

 # 9DataScienceRepo
 Bonjour.
 This repository is going to contain all the work done in the data science topic in year 9 2025.
-Enjoy
+Enjoy.
+(Note that any work that is only code will not be shown here, the task is in the code)

 ## Activities A
 ### Part 1